Walgreens The Thread

 • Sweet vernal

 Some people have reactions to just one species of grass.
 For example, they may only have a fescue or timothy grass allergy.
 Other people may be allergic to several types of grass.
-In addition, many species of grass are “cross-reactive,” which means your body may consider them the same or a similar allergen.
+In addition, many species of grass are “cross-reactive”.
+This means your body may confuse them as the same or a similar allergen and produce similar allergy symptoms.

 Your healthcare provider can order allergy tests to identify your specific allergies.
 Once you know what types of grasses may trigger your symptoms, you can learn to identify them by sight and limit your exposure when possible.
-However, grass pollens can travel hundreds of miles in the air.
+However, this may be difficult because grass pollens can travel hundreds of miles in the air.

-Depending on where you live, pollen season for grasses usually occurs sometime between April and June.
-During these months, use an app, the newspaper or your local TV news to monitor pollen counts, which predict how much pollen will be in the air on a given day.
+3. Monitor pollen counts: Depending on where you live, pollen season for grasses usually occurs sometime between April and June.
+During these months, you can use an app, a weather channel or your local TV news to monitor pollen counts.
+This can be used to predict how much pollen will be in the air on a given day.
 When the expected pollen count is high, stay indoors as much as possible.
 If you do need to go outside, consider wearing a face mask.

 • If your home has air conditioning, run it during hot weather instead of opening windows or using window fans